gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Collections/README.md

 We implemented just several abstract methods and got a fully functional and compliant `ISet<T>` collection.
 All the remaining implementation details are covered by the construction kit our class is derived from.

-Mind you, a generic implementation does not mean inefficient.
+Mind you, a generic implementation does not mean an inefficient one.
 If we have a more optimized way to do some operations, we just override the corresponding methods:

 ```c#